bryanbrunetti/exifupdater/example_usage.md

 ## Key Features Demonstrated

+1. **Analysis capability**: Scan mode helps you understand your collection before processing
-1. **Date-based organization**: Files are organized by the date they were taken (from EXIF timestamp)
+2. **Date-based organization**: Files are organized by the date they were taken (from EXIF timestamp)
-2. **Album preservation**: Albums are recreated as directories with symbolic links
+3. **Album preservation**: Albums are recreated as directories with symbolic links
-3. **EXIF timestamp fixing**: All processed files get their EXIF timestamps updated
+4. **EXIF timestamp fixing**: All processed files get their EXIF timestamps updated
-4. **Smart duplicate handling**: Files with the same name at the destination are skipped, but album symlinks are still created
+5. **Smart duplicate handling**: Files with the same name at the destination are skipped, but album symlinks are still created
-5. **Safe preview**: Dry-run mode lets you see exactly what will happen
+6. **Safe preview**: Dry-run mode lets you see exactly what will happen
-6. **Flexible file handling**: Choose to move files (default) or copy them (--keep-files)
+7. **Flexible file handling**: Choose to move files (default) or copy them (--keep-files)

 ## Tips

+- **Start with `--scan`** to understand your collection and how many files need processing
 - **Always backup your original files first** (or use `--keep-files` to preserve originals)
 - **Use absolute paths** to avoid confusion
 - **Run dry-run first** to catch any issues